pypa/packaging/docs/tags.rst

     user-provided ABIs via ``abis`` and the ``none`` ABI will be used.

-    :param Sequence python_version: A one- or two-item sequence representing the targetted Python version.
+    :param Sequence python_version: A one- or two-item sequence representing the targeted Python version.
 Defaults to
                                  ``sys.version_info[:2]``.
     :param Iterable abis: Iterable of compatible ABIs.
 Defaults to the ABIs compatible with the current system.